 The answer is that they didn’t have any means of visualizing production performance in real-time.
 This is why Lean Managers are so obsessed with creating systems that allow for everyone involved to quickly and visually see how the line is performing at any given time.
 With visual management tools in place, you can see problems and resolve them while there is still time to alter results.

 Engaged and empowered machine operators are a powerful tool in the Lean Manager’s fight against waste in all its forms.
 Simultaneously, the task of empowering and engaging every operator on the shop floor can be very challenging.
 While there are several reasons that this is true, for our purposes, let’s continue our prior example to illustrate.

 As you will recall, we believe that creating a visual factory would have allowed shop personnel to see that the line was performing poorly.
 Moreover, the team could have altered the speed setting on a machine to minimize the effect.
 But this example also highlights the benefits of empowering and engaging production operators.

-Imagine the same scenario except for this time, we have a visual dashboard that shows how the line is performing at any given moment.
+Imagine the same scenario, except this time, we have a visual dashboard that shows how the line is performing at any given moment.
 These dashboards are set up throughout the plant so that every operator can easily see the performance of the line.